angular-schule/website-articles/blog/2025-06-openapi-generator/README.md

 ## What you need

 - A valid OpenAPI 2.0 or 3.x spec file (JSON/YAML) that describes your REST backend.
-- Java 11+ installed, or Docker installed (if installing Java directly is not an option)
+- Java 11+ or Docker installed (if you prefer not to install Java directly)

 ## Installation: Use the CLI wrapper for consistent builds